-When auditions for this movie were taking place, director Bob Rafelson wrote the name of the actress he thought should be cast as Cora Papadakis and put it inside a sealed envelope.
-Several months later Rafelson gave the letter to Jessica Lange whose name was inside.
+When auditions for this movie were taking place, Director Bob Rafelson wrote the name of the actress he thought should be cast as Cora Papadakis and put it inside a sealed envelope.
+Several months later, Rafelson gave the letter to Jessica Lange, whose name was inside.

-This is the fourth version of "The Postman Always Rings Twice" novel.
-The first was French, Le dernier tournant (1939), the second was Italian, Ossessione (1943), and the third in English and American was The Postman Always Rings Twice (1946).
-As such, this 1981 film was the second English language version but was the first version in colour as all three earlier versions were in black-and-white.
+This is the fourth adaptation of the novel.
+The first was French, Le dernier tournant (1939), the second was Italian, Ossessione (1943), and the third in English, and American, was The Postman Always Rings Twice (1946).
+As such, this film was the second English language version, but was the first version in color, as all three earlier versions were in black and white.